jeremiecoullon/SGMCMCJax/docs/all_samplers.rst

 ===============

 There are several SGMCMC samplers available.
 Each comes with its own set of tradeoffs.
-These are build from a diffusion along with an estimator for the gradient.
+These are built from a diffusion along with an estimator for the gradient.
 Here we list and very briefly describe the pros and cons of each diffusion and gradient estimator.
 You can see them in action in `this notebook`_.

 .. _this notebook: nbs/sampler.ipynb